MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 It checks the target is the player (which it is when reflected) and the `mCaster` (essentially the original caster for the purpose of the current, base, overload implementation) is not the player - however in the case of a monster reflection, the `mCaster` is still the player (although the game does update the `caster` variable, which is tracked separately, to the monster as the new local `caster` within the overload loop)

-**Damage reflected on monsters**
+**Damage reflected onto monsters**

-This I did fix, as without these fixes it allowed the player to cheese all high difficulty settings but just reflecting monster spells back to them at 1x damage (for the same if statement logic reasons as above), by-passing the intended player magic damage done step-down of up to x0.15
+This I did fix, as without these fixes it allowed the player to exploit at high difficulty settings by just reflecting monster spells back at them at 1x damage (for the same if statement logic reasons as above), letting the player bypass the intended player magic damage done step-down

-The monster magic damage taken was checking (via the three separate functions that track spells, on-hit spells, and on-use together with cast-once sources), `&& target != player && mCaster == player`
+The monster magic damage taken was checking (via the three separate functions that track spells, on-hit spells, and on-use together with cast-once sources),

+`&& target != player && mCaster == player`
-So it checks the target is not the player via `target != player` (which is fine), but it was also originally checking,
+- So it checks the target is not the player via `target != player` (which is fine), but it was also originally checking,

 `mCaster == player`,
-so it was also requiring the original source of the spell effect to be the player, hence it was implicitly excluding all monster originating effects that were being reflected onto monsters - thus escaping out out of the effect magnitude reduction that should otherwise have applied
+- so it was also requiring the original source of the spell effect to be the player, hence it was implicitly excluding all monster originating effects that were being reflected onto monsters - thus escaping out out of the effect magnitude reduction that should otherwise have applied

 the fix was to change it to

 `target != player && caster == player`
-so that instead it looks for effects locally originating from the player, regardless of the original source, and so now it includes all reflected effects and properly steps them down on high difficulties
+- so that instead it looks for effects locally originating from the player, regardless of the original source, and so now it includes all reflected effects and properly steps them down on high difficulties

 ## 3.9a Elemental shield damage scaling bug

-Elemental shield was, up until V0.40, still operating off of the base game damage scaling function, and so was being scaled as if it were melee damage.
+Elemental shield was, up until V0.40 (pre public release), still operating off of the base game damage scaling function, and so was being scaled as if it were melee damage.

 This was changed to bring it in line with all other spell effect difficulty scaling